sankarshana98/GarmentClassifier_Fashion/README.md

 After training, the model's performance is evaluated on the test dataset.
 We compute predictions and calculate accuracy, precision, and recall for each garment category to assess the model's effectiveness.

+## Code Explanation

+The code is structured as follows:

+### Data Loading
+We load the FashionMNIST dataset using `torchvision.datasets` and apply transformations to convert the images to tensors.

+### Model Definition
+A CNN model is defined with convolutional, pooling, and fully connected layers to process and classify the images.

+### Training Loop
+The model is trained for a few epochs using the training data, computing the loss and updating the model weights using backpropagation.

+### Evaluation Loop
+The model is evaluated on the test data, and predictions are collected.

+### Metrics Calculation
+We calculate accuracy, precision, and recall using `torchmetrics` to measure the model's performance.

+## Metrics

+The model's performance is summarized by the following metrics:

+- **Accuracy**: The overall accuracy of the model on the test dataset is 0.8945.
+- **Precision**: The precision for each garment category is as follows:
+  - T-shirt/top: 0.7952
+  - Trouser: 0.9918
+  - Pullover: 0.8573
+  - Dress: 0.8936
+  - Coat: 0.7806
+  - Sandal: 0.9848
+  - Shirt: 0.7591
+  - Sneaker: 0.9504
+  - Bag: 0.9829
+  - Ankle boot: 0.9527
+- **Recall**: The recall for each garment category is as follows:
+  - T-shirt/top: 0.8890
+  - Trouser: 0.9730
+  - Pullover: 0.8050
+  - Dress: 0.8990
+  - Coat: 0.8860
+  - Sandal: 0.9700
+  - Shirt: 0.6240
+  - Sneaker: 0.9580
+  - Bag: 0.9750
+  - Ankle boot: 0.9660

+## Conclusion

+This project demonstrates a practical application of deep learning for image classification in the fashion industry.
+By automating the product tagging process, Fashion Forward can enhance the shopping experience for customers and streamline inventory management, ultimately contributing to more efficient operations and better customer satisfaction.